Applications are due Feb. 1st, 2023.

 Convert some of your lawn into a native garden this spring.
 Not only are native plants beautiful, but they provide important ecosystem services such as habitat for pollinators and wildlife and improved water quality.
-Native garden act as sponges helping rainwater to soak into the ground preventing stormwater runoff from draining into our lakes, rivers and streams.
+Native gardens act as sponges helping rainwater to soak into the ground preventing stormwater runoff from draining into our lakes, rivers and streams.

 The Plant Dane Program provides Dane County residents access to native plants at the discounted price of $2.75/plant, about half the normal retail price.
 It's open to schools, non-profit organizations (lake and neighborhood associations, youth groups, faith centers, clubs, etc.), municipalities and individual residents in Dane County, Wisconsin.